EliReid/memoryApp/README.txt

  - Error when csv file being recorded to is open in another program

  Improvements:
- - Need change how board is constructed on the client end to improve loading speed.
+ - Need to change how the board is constructed on the client end to improve loading speed.
 Right now each tile is requires a async call to the server.
 Changing the board generating to initially occur on the client end may speed things up.